-Helen Morrissey, personal finance specialist at Royal London and member of the loveMONEY Expert Panel, reveals some of the key mistakes people make when it comes to retirement planning.
+We look at some of the key mistakes people make when it comes to retirement planning.

 Added to this if you are in a workplace pension scheme then your employer must also make a contribution to your pension.

-Some will even match your contribution up to a certain level – for instance, if you contribute 7% then your employer will as well so the amount you are putting away can really build up over time.
+The first place to look is your company: quite a few will match your contributions well above the 3% level – for instance, if you contribute 7% then your employer will as well so the amount you are putting away can really build up over time.

 Added to this are the costs of selling one property and purchasing a new one so you may not make as much money as you think.